18F/before-you-ship/_pages/infrastructure/good-production-practices.md

 Below is a list of "good" production ops practices, which product and tech leads should consider early in their development and review as part of any major launch.
 Items in **bold** are considered must-haves.

-We will be adding more documentation about how to achieve these within 18F's infrastructure soon, but [docs.cloud.gov](https://docs.cloud.gov/) is a good place to start.
+We will be adding more documentation about how to achieve these within TTS' infrastructure soon, but [docs.cloud.gov](https://docs.cloud.gov/) is a good place to start.
 It includes a [guide to production-ready apps on cloud.gov](https://docs.cloud.gov/apps/production-ready/) with tips about how to implement relevant practices.

 ### Backups